 It's one of those recipes that I love making because the mental reward boosts are just as soul-filling as each chocolaty, banana-filled bite.

-Share this grain and gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
-Much food love, and see y’all on the yum side…
+Share this gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
+Much food love, and see y'all on the yum side...

 - Preheat oven to 350 degrees F.

-- Grease a with the butter or oil.
+- Grease a 10-inch cast iron skillet with the butter or oil.
 Set aside.

-- Mash bananas with a fork or potato masher in bottom of an electric mixing bowl.
+- Mash bananas with a fork or potato masher in the bottom of the bowl of an electric mixer.

 - Add eggs, butter, vanilla extract, baking soda, and sugar.
 Beat over low speed for about 1 minute.

-- Add the almond flour and cassava flour.
+- Add the almond flour, cassava flour and cinnamon.
 Beat over medium speed for about 90 seconds.

 - Remove mixing bowl from stand, and stir in chocolate chips by hand.